Themezly/Documentation/pages/theme-settings/page-title-options.md

 - __Mode__ &nbsp;-&nbsp; Title and Breadcrumbs, Title only, Breadcrumbs only or Inactive.
 - __Layout__ &nbsp;-&nbsp; Table or stack.
 - __Order__ &nbsp;-&nbsp; Title first or Breadcrumbs first.
-- __Show page title on__ &nbsp;-&nbsp; A multi select that will let you choose where page title should be shown.
+- __Show page title on__ &nbsp;-&nbsp; A multi select that will help you choose where page title should be shown.
 - __Page title section options__ &nbsp;-&nbsp; A popup with section box style, containment options and section effects.
 </div>
 <div id="title" markdown="1">